Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Proposed Approach

 \subsubsection{Demographics Embedding}

 We realize that demographics can be encoded as triplets with a default value for time.
-However, we found that the prediction models performed better in our experiments when demographics are processed separately as follows by passing $\mathbf{d}$ through an FFN.
+However, we found that the prediction models performed better in our experiments when demographics are processed separately by passing $\mathbf{d}$ through a FFN as shown below.
 The demographics embedding is thus obtained as